Christian Video Games Might Just Help Restore Morality in American Homes

 But if you’re like many consumers, it’s not the sheer growth of the video game industry that bothers you.
 Instead, it’s the prevalence of raunchy, violent games with graphic bloodshed and sexual content.
 And even if you manage to steer your kids clear of games like Grand Theft Auto, Urban Reign, Doom and Resident Evil, they’re probably still encountering ethically questionable material in mainstream games rated “Teen” and “Everyone 10+.”
 You could buck the trend and outlaw video games in your home—but you’re probably setting yourself up for family rebellion and frustration.
 Instead, consider the following tips for helping your kids become safe gamers.

-- Encourage children and teens to play Christian video games.
+- buy modafinil usa Encourage children and teens to play Christian video games.
 Christian PC games and mobile games, too, are growing in popularity among families who wish to forego violence and sexuality for clean, competitive fun.

 Encourage your Kids that it’s more Rewarding to Play Christian Video Games than Mainstream Secular Games